webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Describe Azure Geography, regions, region pairs, and sovereign regions, availability zones, availability sets, fault domains, update domains**
   - **Geography**: groups of regions in each continent.
     - Americas, Europe, Asia Pacific, Middle East and Africa.
-  - **Regions**: two or more datacenters connected w/ low-latency communications.
+  - **Regions**: one or more datacenters connected w/ low-latency communications.
 For redundancy.
+    - preserve data residency(keep data inside the region) for compliance and resiliency depending on customer needs.
   - **Region Pairs**: two regions in same geography **300+ miles apart** linked for disaster recovery.
   - **Sovereign Regions**: separation for compliance or legal purpose. physical and logical isolation.
     - e.g. (US government and US government contractors).